axibase/atsd/portals/freemarker.md

 Returns a string collection.

-Retrieve a collection of property objects for a specified entity, property type, and tag.
+Retrieves a collection of property objects for a specified entity, property type, and tag.

 ```freemarker
 <#if isMetricCollected("nmon.processes.blocked", "${entity}") >